mascanho/mascanho/README.md

 - 👋 Hi, I’m @mascanho!
 - 👀 I’m passionate about Marketing, Software Development, and Photography.
-- 👨🏻‍💻 I am the creator os [RustySEO](https://www.rustyseo.com) a SEO/GEO Toolkit.
+- 👨🏻‍💻 I am the creator of [RustySEO](https://www.rustyseo.com) a SEO/GEO Toolkit.
 - 🌱 Currently working with Rust, React, Next.js, and React Native.
 - 💻 Avid Linux enthusiast—I enjoy optimizing workflows and contributing to open-source projects.
 - 💞️ I’m looking to collaborate on exciting projects where I can learn and contribute meaningfully.